The Manager's Mind

 The pattern beneath the problem is always worth finding.

 The Manager's Mind is where leadership gets examined from the inside out.
-Each post surfaces a pattern, names what it signals, and points toward the understanding that makes the next move clearer.
+Each post surfaces a pattern, shows what it is producing, and moves toward the clarity that makes the next decision possible.
 This is the quiet work — the kind that changes how you lead before it changes what you do.

-Find your map first
+Find your source map first

 How Managers Absorb Team Stress (And Learn To Interrupt It)